Daniela Vismane: Career

-She made her ITF Circuit debut in May 2015 as a qualifier at the $10k tournament of Puszczykowo.
+She made her ITF Women's Circuit debut in May 2015 as a qualifier at the $10k tournament of Puszczykowo.

 In March 2018, she reached her first semifinal at the $15k event in Mâcon, and then in July was advanced to her first final at the $15k Pärnu.
 In the final, she defeated Angelina Zhuravleva in three sets.
 A month later, she won her first doubles title at the $15k Budapest tournament, alongside Petra Januskova.

 She started season of 2019 with semifinal at the $15k Stuttgart, followed up then with final of the $15k Antalya.
 In July, she reached her first $25k-level final in Jerusalem but lost to Jodie Burrage.
 Two months later, at the Baltic Open in Jūrmala, she had her first attempt for debuting at the WTA Tour but lost in qualifying.
 She finished year with title at the $15k event in Heraklion, after defeating Darya Astakhova.

 In May 2021, she won her first $25k-level tournament in Liepāja, defeating Malene Helgø in the final.